 I completely understood that I managed a growing successful business, raised active boys and had been a loving wife, yet I never made time for myself.
 This was by design.
 Why would I want to make time for myself anyway since I hated my body?
 I hated it so much I avoided mom groups and networking with new people for fear of people judging me.
 This was a strange feeling because when I was forced to meet new people, they would have positive things to say about me and my successful business, all the while I’m feeling like my accomplishments were a fraud.
 I thought, “If they only knew how much I struggled inside.”

 I stumbled into boudoir photography and became successful at it quickly.
 Most women were doing the boudoir session as a gift for their lover and were dreading the actual experience.
 I could easily relate to other women who also felt ashamed of their bodies.
-This empathy that I discovered helped the women relax and feel comfortable with me as their photographer.
-It also helped push down my hatred for my body even further as I became more focused on my newfound accomplishments.
+This empathy helped women relax and feel comfortable with me as their photographer.

 I would “pose them to perfection.”
 Then as part of the “supermodel” experience, I would edit their images to give them the unrealistic yet perfect look that was standard in the media.
 I was extremely successful at this.
 For the first few years, I was so proud of our boudoir work, as it showed every woman that they could look like a supermodel.
 All they needed was access to a stylist, a professional photographer, flattering lighting and editing.